Multi-level cell: Triple-level cell

 A triple-level cell (TLC) is a type of NAND flash memory that stores 3 bits of information per cell.
 Toshiba introduced memory with triple-level cells in 2009.

-With current technology a maximum lifetime of up to 3,000 program/erase cycles is achievable.
+With technology available in 2021 a maximum lifetime of up to 3,000 program/erase cycles was achievable.

 Samsung announced a type of NAND flash that stores 3 bits of information per cell, with 8 total voltage states (values or levels), coining the term "triple-level cell" ("TLC").
 Samsung Electronics began mass-producing it in 2010, and it was first seen in Samsung's 840 Series SSDs.
 Samsung refers to this technology as 3-bit MLC.
 The negative aspects of MLC are amplified with TLC, but TLC benefits from still higher storage density and lower cost.

 In 2013, Samsung introduced V-NAND (Vertical NAND, also known as 3D NAND) with triple-level cells, which had a memory capacity of 128 Gbit.
 They expanded their TLC V-NAND technology to 256 Gbit memory in 2015, and 512 Gbit in 2017.

 Enterprise TLC (eTLC) is a more expensive variant of TLC that is optimized for commercial use.